Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Results

-First, we explore a relatively simple quantum circuit composed of a series of SWAP gates.
-As shown in Fig.~\ref{fig:qc_swap100}, we select the initial state $ | \Psi \rangle_{1} = \left|\uparrow\downarrow\downarrow\cdots\right\rangle $, which is an unentangled product state.
-The sequence of operations is as follows: starting from the state $ \left| \Psi \right\rangle_{1} $, we swap the spin-up qubit all around the ring and then back again.
-We then numerically determine the fidelity of this sequence of operations, defined as the probability that the system, when measured, is found in the state corresponding to an error-free ($H_\mathrm{noise}=0$) execution of the intended sequence.
+We first investigate a quantum circuit composed of sequential SWAP operations, as illustrated in Fig.~\ref{fig:qc_swap100} for a representative system size of $L=6$.
+Starting from the unentangled product state $|\Psi\rangle_{1} = |\uparrow\downarrow\downarrow\cdots\rangle$, we perform a series of SWAP gates that transport the spin up qubit around the ring and back to its original position.
+The fidelity of this operation sequence is computed as the probability of obtaining the expected final state under ideal (noise free) evolution.

-We calculate the infidelity of the circuit by varying the pulse time $\tau = \frac{\pi}{4J}$ for a given average noise level $\lambda_0$.
-For each value of $J/\lambda_0$, we generate 1,500 noise configurations sampled from the Gaussian distributions, compute the fidelity for each configuration, and then average over all samples to obtain the mean infidelity.
-The resulting dependence of the average infidelity on $J/\lambda_0$ is depicted in Fig.~\ref{fig:dip}.
-It is natural to expect a higher fidelity with increased pulse strength (i.e., larger $J$) under a fixed noise level ($\lambda_0$), suggesting a reduced noise effect or, equivalently, achieving a higher $J/\lambda_0$ ratio should result in higher fidelity under constant pulse strength.

-In the context of ideal experimental conditions, where noise is minimal or pulse strength is significant, this monotonous relationship is also demonstrated in Ref.~\cite{Foulk2022,Robert2020}.
-However, in real experiments, noise levels cannot always be minimized, and there is a limit to how high the pulse strength can be increased without introducing errors.
-The formula $ \tau = \frac{\pi}{4J} $ demonstrates that higher pulse strengths result in shorter pulse times, which increases experimental complexity, indicating that the realistically achievable pulse strengths may not always optimize fidelity.
-Therefore, scenarios with lower pulse strengths, equivalently longer pulse times, or higher noise levels are more representative of actual experimental conditions.

-In Fig.~\ref{fig:dip}, the parameter region most indicative of real-world experiments is where $ J/\lambda_0 $ is less than $ 10^2 $.
-An interesting result is observed within this range of higher noise or lower pulse strength, which is that the infidelity for all cases fluctuates with varying $ J/\lambda_0 $, exhibiting multiple minima.
-In the figure, we draw two horizontal lines at $\overline{F}=84.0\%$, 90.0\% and 99.0\%, the first two of which are comparable to typical experimental values~\cite{Kandel2019,Sigillito2019}.
-Notably, for the device with $ L = 4 $, $\overline{F}=90\%$, the typical experimental fidelity \cite{Kandel2019}, can be achieved near $ J/\lambda_0 = 10 $.
-This implies that the fidelity achievable under a 1~\% noise level can also be attained at a 10~\% noise level.
-Similarly, these sweet spots are observed for other system sizes, although they fall short of achieving high fidelity expected for quantum information processing.
+We systematically vary the ratio $J/\lambda_0$ from 1 to $10^3$, covering the weak to strong coupling regimes.
+Figure~\ref{fig:dip} shows the average infidelity as a function of $J/\lambda_0$ for different system sizes.
+For each $J/\lambda_0$ value, we sample 1,500 noise configurations from Gaussian distributions and compute the mean fidelity.
+In ideal conditions with minimal noise or strong pulses, fidelity typically improves monotonically with increasing $J/\lambda_0$, as demonstrated in previous studies~\cite{Foulk2022,Robert2020}.
+However, practical experimental constraints—where noise cannot be arbitrarily suppressed and pulse strengths face technical limits—make the intermediate coupling regime ($J/\lambda_0 < 10^2$) particularly relevant.